opardo/website/content/authors/admin/_index.md

 Having a background in Applied Mathematics, I have spent the last seven years understanding human behavior through data.
 Currently, I'm a Data Scientist working for Facebook, and previously interned at Airbnb.
 I got my MS in Data Science from Columbia University, and I also worked in the marketing and banking industries as a Statistician.

 I'm passionate about democratizing knowledge in a way that is friendly for everyone, no matter their background.
-Consequently, I'm the host of [datos netos](https://datosnetos.com), a podcast in Spanish in which I talk with experts about social issues from a quantitative perspective.
+Consequently, I'm the host of [datos netos](https://datosnetos.com), a podcast in Spanish in which I talk with experts about social phenomena from a quantitative perspective.